-Roger Jefcoate, CBE was a co-founder of PUA, when he was deputy leader of the team which developed the Possum device at Stoke Mandeville Hospital.
-In 1966 he helped to persuade the then Ministry of Health to supply the Possum environmental control system to severely disabled people nationwide.
-During this period, the Possum team were also developing other technology designed to assist disabled people and Roger conceived the idea of starting a charity to fund these aids – the PUA was born.
+Roger Jefcoate was a co-founder of the PUA and deputy leader of the team that developed the technology at Stoke Mandeville Hospital.
+In 1966 he persuaded the then Ministry of Health to supply the Possum system to severely disabled people nationwide.
+It was during this period that the team were developing further assistive communication devices, that Roger conceived the idea of starting a communication disability charity, to fund these assistive aids and thus the PUA was born!

-In 1969 the name of the charity changed to Sequal (Special Equipment and Aids for Living), but the operation remained the same.
-In 1989 an appeal was set up with the aim of securing the long term future of the charity.
+An appeal was set up in 1989 with the aim of securing the long-term future of the charity.
 The target of £250,000 was reached under the guidance of Christopher Dowcra Jones and with the help of an Appeals Committee.
-Lord Havers became president, a position taken over on his death and held to this day by his son, The Hon Nigel Havers.
-HRH Princess Michael of Kent and Professor Stephen Hawking also came on board as Patrons.
+At this point, Lord Havers became president, a position taken over on his death and held today by his son, The Hon Nigel Havers.
+HRH Princess Michael of Kent and the late Professor Stephen Hawking also came on board as Patrons.